Article featured on MedicalNewsToday

 8:00am – 4:30pm

-in SpineArticle featured on Spine Health
+in Ankle InjuriesArticle featured on WebMD

 The Orthopedic & Sports Medicine Center of Oregon is an award-winning, board-certified orthopedic group located in downtown Portland Oregon.
 We utilize both surgical and nonsurgical means to treat musculoskeletal trauma, spine diseases, sports injuries, degenerative diseases, infections, tumors and congenital disorders.